-I’ve spoken at a few Career Days at my old high school and the main question I get is “How did you get started?”
-I usually direct student to this page that tells the story.
+I’ve spoken at a many Career Days at my old high school, and the main question I get is “How did you get started?”
+I usually direct student to this page which tells the story.

-“Yeah dude,” he continued.
 “You’re pretty funny.
 Ever thought of being a copywriter?”
-I had never even heard the word copywriter but I was intrigued.
+I had never even heard the word copywriter, but I was intrigued.

-For my book, I picked a variety of products across different categories, wrote some ads, comped them up to the best of my very limited artistic ability, stuck them in a fake leather binder and started my very naive job hunt.
+For my book, I picked a variety of products across different categories, wrote some ads, comped them up to the best of my minimal artistic ability, stuck them in a fake leather binder and started my very naive job hunt.

 Then came a call from the powerhouse digital agency Razorfish.